 The Argument Type Identification Procedure (ATIP) is a heuristic device that helps the analyst to identify a type of argument that occurs in an argumentative text or discussion and is expressed in natural language.
-The procedure starts from a reconstruction of the two statements that together form the argument – the ‘conclusion’ and the ‘premise’– and results in labeling the argument with a type indicator.
+The procedure starts from a reconstruction of the two statements that together form the argument – the ‘conclusion’ and the ‘premise’– and results in labelling the argument with a type indicator.
 The identification of the type of argument enables the analyst to formulate the underlying mechanism of the argument, thereby preparing the ground for its evaluation.

 Step 1 – Recognize the conclusion and the premise